bougou/go-ipmi/CONTRIBUTING.md

 For a IPMI Command `DoSomething`:

 - Must define `DoSomethingRequest` which conforms to the `ipmi.Request` interface, it holds the request message data.
-- Must define `DoSomethingResponse` which conforms to the `ipmi.Response` interface, it holds the resonse message data.
+- Must define `DoSomethingResponse` which conforms to the `ipmi.Response` interface, it holds the response message data.
 - Must define `DoSomething` method on `ipmi.Client`

 For `DoSomething` method, you can pass `DoSomethingRequest` directly as the input parameter, like: